What to Expect After a Bed Bug Treatment

 If you’re unsure which one you had, check our full guide on how heat treatment works for bed bugs.

-Post-chemical treatments may leave behind a light odor.
-Ensure proper ventilation by opening windows and doors once re-entry is allowed (typically 4–6 hours after spray treatments).
+Post chemical treatments may leave behind a light odor.
+Ensure proper ventilation by opening windows and doors once re-entry is allowed.

 If your bites stop appearing after treatment, it’s a good sign that the infestation has been controlled.
 Continue to monitor your sleeping area closely.

-Proper cleaning helps eliminate remaining eggs, dead bugs, and chemical residues (if applied).
+Proper cleaning helps eliminate remaining eggs, dead bugs, and chemical residues.

 Cleaning Task Timing